omni-network/omni/docs/docs/pages/guides/basic-deposit.md

 ---
 sidebar_position: 1
-title: Basic Cross-Chain Deposit
+title: Cross-Chain Deposit
 ---

-# Guide: Basic Cross-Chain Deposit
+# Cross-Chain Deposit

 This guide walks through the standard process of enabling a user to deposit assets from one chain into a contract on another chain using the Omni SDK, assuming the target contract supports depositing on behalf of a user (e.g., via an `onBehalfOf` parameter).